top of page

 How does Somatic Trauma Therapy differ from talk therapies like counselling and CBT?

-Typical talk therapies such as CBT engage only the mind, encouraging people to become aware of disturbing thoughts and behaviour patterns and work to change them.
+Typical talk therapies such as CBT mostly engage the mind, encouraging people to become aware of disturbing/unhelpful thoughts and behaviour patterns and work to change them.
 In Somatic Trauma Therapy, the body is the starting point to achieve healing (this is known as bottom-up approach, as opposed to CBT’s top-down approach).
 Somatic therapy cultivates an awareness of bodily sensations, and teaches people to feel safe in their bodies while exploring thoughts, emotions, and memories.

 Do I have to relive traumatic events?